plone/plone.restapi/docs/source/tiles.rst

 Fetching tiles on an object
 ---------------------------
 Tiles data are stored in the objects via a Dexterity behavior `plone.tiles`.
-It has two attributes that stores existing tiles in the object (`tiles`) and the current layout (`arrangement`).
+It has two attributes that stores existing tiles in the object (`tiles`) and the current layout (`tiles_layout`).
 As it's a dexterity behavior, both attributes will be returned in a simple GET::

   GET /plone/my-document HTTP/1.1